diazridzky/Fatal-Police-Shootings-in-the-US/README.md

 # Analysis of US Police Shootings: Project Overview
 This project is an analysis of the dataset of every fatal shooting in the US since Jan 1st, 2015 by The Washington Post.
-The Post began tracking more than a dozen details about each killing by culling local news reports, law enforcement websites and social media and by monitoring independent databases such as Killed by Police and Fatal Encounters.
+I engineered features from the generation of each age to mapping the state's real name, created graphs for each features, and created geographical plotting for every state.

 Link to the dataset: https://www.kaggle.com/andrewmvd/police-deadly-force-usage-us